UWrc/UWrc.github.io/docs/data-commons/imagenet.md

 This dataset is available on **Hyak Klone and Tillicum**.
 :::

 Sponsoring groups are Erik Lundberg, Rob Fatland, and Xiaosong Li.
 Student users are Nam Pho and Brenden Pelkie.
-Initial deployment of **October 2023**.
+Initial deployment of **October 2023** on Klone.
+Deployment of **Sep 2025** on Tillicum.

 ## What is this?